 Advanced study of families during the childbearing and childrearing years.
-Includes consideration of normative patters of physical and psychosocial development of children from infancy through adolescence and factors that challenge these normative processes.
+Includes consideration of normative patterns of physical and psychosocial development of children from infancy through adolescence and factors that challenge these normative processes.
 Emphasizes analysis of theories and research concerning families and children.
 (Offered every fall semester)

-Evidence Based Approaches for the Nurse Educator Credit Hours: 2 educator.
-Students develop skills in locating, analyzing, integrating and sharing evidence, and explore different models for promoting evidence-based practice.
-An emphasis on using best practices to create classroom, laboratory and clinical teaching environments that facilitate learning and the achievement of desired cognitive, affective and psychomotor outcomes is promoted.
-Strategies for teaching undergraduate/ pre-licensure students to address quality safety guidelines in nursing are highlighted.
+Evidence Based Approaches for the Nurse Educator

+This course is designed to help students develop the role and responsibilities of an evidence-based nurse educator.
+Students develop skills in locating, analyzing, integrating, and sharing evidence, and explore different models for promoting evidence-based practice.
+An emphasis on using best practices to create classroom, laboratory and clinical teaching environments that facilitate learning, and the achievement of desired cognitive, affective, and psychomotor outcomes is promoted.
+Strategies for teaching undergraduate/ prelicensure students to address quality safety guidelines in nursing are highlighted.
 Reflective practice, the spirit of inquiry and continuous quality improvement, is fostered.
 Students plan for continuing their own professional development as nurse educators, and to address the scholarships of academia.

 Prerequisite: (NURS 5200 or NURS 5205) \May be taken concurrently.